Showgirls: Plot

-Nomi Malone is a young drifter who hitchhikes to Las Vegas hoping to make it as a showgirl.
-After a driver who picked her up robs her, Nomi meets Molly Abrams, a costume designer who takes Nomi in as a roommate.
-Molly invites Nomi backstage at Goddess, the Stardust Casino show where she works, to meet Cristal Connors, the diva star of the casino's topless dance revue.
-When Nomi tells Cristal she dances at Cheetah's Topless Club, Cristal derisively tells her that what she does is akin to prostitution.
-When Nomi is too upset to go to work that night, Molly takes her dancing at the Crave Club.
-Nomi is arrested after causing a fight involving James, a bouncer at the club.
-James bails Nomi out of jail, but she pays him little notice.
+Young drifter Nomi Malone hitchhikes to Las Vegas, where she aspires to make it as a showgirl.
+After being robbed by a man who picked her up, Nomi meets Molly Abrams, a young professional in the Las Vegas entertainment industry; Molly ultimately takes Nomi in as a roommate.
+To make ends meet, Nomi begins poledancing and stripping at Cheetah's Gentleman's Club, run by Al Torres.
+Molly invites Nomi to visit her at work, backstage at the Stardust Resort and Casino, where she is a seamstress and costume designer for Goddess, the Stardust's traditional Vegas-style, topless dance revue.
+While there, Nomi meets Cristal Connors, the lead female of the Goddess cast.
+While making smalltalk, Nomi mentions to Cristal that she dances at Cheetah's; upon hearing this, Cristal derisively tells Nomi that what she does is akin to "prostitution".
+Upset, Nomi refuses to go to work at Cheetah's that night; she and Molly go dancing at the Crave Club.
+Nomi then starts a fight with James Smith, a bouncer at Crave, and is subsequently arrested.
+Later, she pays James little mind when he bails her out of jail.

-Cristal and her boyfriend, Zack Carey, the entertainment director at the Stardust, visit Cheetah's and request a lap dance from Nomi.
-Although the bisexual Cristal is attracted to Nomi, her request is based more on her desire to humiliate Nomi by proving she engages in sex work.
-Nomi reluctantly performs the lap dance after Cristal offers her $500.
-James happens to be at the strip club and sneaks a peek at Nomi's lap dance.
-He visits Nomi's trailer the next morning and tells Nomi that what she is doing is no different from prostitution.
-Nomi and James have a brief fling; the affair ends when James gives the dance routine he choreographed for Nomi to Penny, a former coworker of Nomi's whom he gets pregnant.
+Cristal and her boyfriend, Zack Carey (the entertainment director at the Stardust Casino), visit Cheetah's to see what Nomi does, with the two requesting a lap dance from her.
+Although the bisexual Cristal is attracted to her, the lap dance request is based more on a desire to humiliate Nomi, by insinuating that she truly does engage in a form of prostitution.
+Reluctantly, after Cristal offers her $500, Nomi performs the requested lap dance.
+James, the bouncer at Crave, and who happens to be at Cheetah's that night, gets a peek at Nomi's lap dance; the next day, he visits Nomi's trailer, suggesting, yet again, that what she is doing is no different than prostitution.
+James choreographs a new dance routine for Nomi, but then wants to have sex with her in-exchange; when Nomi refuses, James gives the role to Penny – a former co-worker of Nomi's.